 What is the capstone project schedule?

-The Capstone course runs from mid-January to mid-April with a showcase at the end of April.
+The Capstone course runs from Early-September to Early-December with a showcase in Mid-December.

 Key milestones typically include: